linode/docs/docs/products/storage/object-storage/guides/s3cmd/index.md

 ### Create a Bucket

 Creates a bucket with the specified bucket label.
-See the [Bucket Name](/docs/guides/how-to-use-object-storage/#bucket-names) section of the [How to Use Linode Object Storage](/docs/guides/how-to-use-object-storage/) guide for rules on naming the bucket.
+See the [Create and Manage Buckets](/docs/products/storage/object-storage/guides/manage-buckets/#create-a-bucket) guide for rules on naming the bucket.

 **Command:** `s3cmd mb s3://[bucket-label]`, replacing *[bucket-label]* with the label you'd like to use for the new bucket.